AnandKumar9/TechnicalNotes/06. Hybrid Mobile Development/02. ReactNative/Misc.md

 `npx` (i.e. `Node Package eXecute`) is NPM package runner, i.e. it can execute any JavaScript package available on NPM registrty without ever installing it.
 Its probably installed automatically with nvm or npm.

 > `Yarn` is another package manager that is used by some people, it has slighly better installation times and offers some more features such as 'workspaces'.

+##### Common errors

+While doing a 'npx expo start' etc., if a message such as this is shown then that implies that the latest Long Term Support (LTS) version of Node (as specified [here](https://nodejs.org/en)) should be used as opposed to the latest version of Node (which can have features that have not been fully tested). ([Link](https://stackoverflow.com/a/77737680))

+> The `punycode` module is deprecated.
+Please use a userland alternative instead.

 ##### Misc.